Homotopy versus isotopy: spheres with duals in 4-manifolds: Introduction and results

-\begin{cor} If $R, R':S^2\hra M^4$ have a common geometric dual and are homotopic then they are isotopic if and only if $\fq(R,R')=0$. \end{cor} This follows from the relation $\fq(t\cdot R,R)=t$ for all $t\in\F_2T_M/\mu_3(\pi_3M)$, between our action and the Freedman--Quinn invariant, see Section~\ref{subsec:geo-action-def}.
+\begin{cor} If $R, R':S^2\hra M^4$ have a common geometric dual and are homotopic, then they are isotopic if and only if $\fq(R,R')=0$. \end{cor} This follows from the relation $\fq(t\cdot R,R)=t$ for all $t\in\F_2T_M/\mu_3(\pi_3M)$, between our action and the Freedman--Quinn invariant, see Section~\ref{subsec:geo-action-def}.

-For the next scholem we consider a ``relative unknotting number'' $\un(R,R')$ for homotopic spheres $R,R': S^2\hra M$: By assumption, there is a sequence of finger moves and Whitney moves that lead from $R$ to $R'$, compare Section~\ref{subsec:regular-homotopy}.
+For the next scholium we consider a ``relative unknotting number'' $\un(R,R')$ for homotopic spheres $R,R': S^2\hra M$: By assumption, there is a sequence of finger moves and Whitney moves that lead from $R$ to $R'$, compare Section~\ref{subsec:regular-homotopy}.
 Let $\un(R,R')\in \N_0$ denote the minimal number of finger moves required in any such homotopy.

 In general, this is an extremely difficult invariant to compute, even though we'll see in Lemma~\ref{lem:compute-mu-by-crossing-changes} that one always has the estimate $\un(R,R') \geq |\fq(R,R')|$.
-Here the {\em support} $|t|$ is the number of non-zero coefficients in $t\in \F_2T_M$ and for an equivalence class $[t]\in \F_2T_M/\mu_3(\pi_3M)$, we let $|[t]|$ be the minimum support of all representatives.
-Michael Klug pointed out that in the presence of a common geometric dual this estimate becomes an equality, see the last part of Section~\ref{sec:infinitely-many}. \begin{cor} For $R,R'\in \cR^G_{[f]}$, the relative unknotting number equals the support of the Freedman-Quinn invariant: $\un(R,R') = |\fq(R,R')|$. \end{cor}
+Here the {\em support} $|t|$ is the number of non-zero coefficients in $t\in \F_2T_M$, and for an equivalence class $[t]\in \F_2T_M/\mu_3(\pi_3M)$ we let $|[t]|$ be the minimum support of all representatives.
+Michael Klug pointed out that in the presence of a common geometric dual this estimate becomes an equality (see the last part of Section~\ref{sec:infinitely-many}): \begin{cor} For $R,R'\in \cR^G_{[f]}$, the relative unknotting number equals the support of the Freedman-Quinn invariant: $\un(R,R') = |\fq(R,R')|$. \end{cor}

-Using the 4-manifold $M$ below Corollary~\ref{cor:infinitely-many}, we see that any (arbitrary large) number is realized as the relative unknotting number between spheres in $M$.
-This should also be true for knotted spheres in $S^4$ relative to the unknot.
+Using the 4-manifold $M$ introduced below Corollary~\ref{cor:infinitely-many}, we see that any (arbitrary large) number is realized as the relative unknotting number between spheres in $M$.
+See \cite{JKRS} for results on unknotting numbers of $2$-spheres in $S^4$ relative to the unknot.